norvig/paip-lisp/docs/chapter20.md

 ```

 This grammar is quite limited, generating only four sentences.
 The first way we will extend it is to allow verbs with objects: in addition to "The boy sleeps," we will allow "The boy meets the girl."
-To avoid generating ungrammatical sentences like "* The boy meets,"[1](#fn0015) we will separate the category of verb into two *subcategories*: transitive verbs, which take an object, and intransitive verbs, which don't.
+To avoid generating ungrammatical sentences like "* The boy meets,"<a id="tfn20-1"></a><sup>[1](#fn20-1)</sup> we will separate the category of verb into two *subcategories*: transitive verbs, which take an object, and intransitive verbs, which don't.

 Transitive verbs complicate the semantic interpretation of sentences.
 We would like the interpretation of "Terry kisses Jean" to be `(kiss Terry Jean)`.